2016 Regional Competition!

 (Above Links will be updated when available)

 We are an entirely volunteer, 501(C)(3) non-profit organization.
-Without the support of the people and organizations below, this Competition could not take place.
-These donations cover the costs of materials, fossil kits, insurance, trophies, medals, ribbons, etc. We are incredibly grateful for their support.
+Without the support of the people and organizations below and people like you, this Competition could not take place.
+These donations cover the costs of materials, fossil kits, insurance, trophies, medals, ribbons, etc. We are incredibly grateful for everybody's support.

-We thank both the Poway Unified School District for allowing us to use the campuses of Rancho Bernardo High School, Bernardo Heights Middle School and Del Norte High School for the Division B competition, and the San Diego Unified School District for allowing us to use the University City High School for the Division C competition.
+We thank both the Carlsbad Unified School District for allowing us to use the Carlsbad High School campus for the Division B competition, and the (TBD) for allowing us to use the (TBD) campus for the Division C competition.

 Christine Jones - Alvarado Pacific Insurance

-The students who participated, their coaches, their teachers and their parents thank all of the above for encouraging them to experience science and engineering outside of their classrooms.
+The students who participate, their coaches, their teachers and their parents thank all of the above for encouraging them to experience science and engineering outside of their classrooms.

 Again, we are an entirely volunteer, 501(C)(3) non-profit organization.
 Contact Liz to offer your help.
 THANK YOU!